-Your drinking water is sourced from (4) groundwater wells located within Point Pleasant, in addition to water purchased from the Brick Township Municipal Utilities Authority and New Jersey American Water Co.
-The Borough of Point Pleasant wells are between 80 to 1300 feet deep and draw their water from the Kirkwood, Englishtown and Raritan formations.
+Your drinking water is sourced from (3) groundwater wells located within Point Pleasant, in addition to water purchased from the Brick Township Municipal Utilities Authority and New Jersey American Water Co.
+The Borough of Point Pleasant wells are between 790 to 1340 feet deep and draw their water from the Englishtown and Raritan formations.
 The water from Brick is drawn from wells and the Metedeconk River and is treated at their facilities on Route 88 West.
 Water from New Jersey American comes from Englishtown and Raritan formations along with surface water from the Jumping Brook Treatment Plant.

-Source Water Assessment and its availability
+Source Water Assessment and its availability.

-The Source Water Assessment Report and summary for this public water system is available at www.state.nj.us/dep/watersupply/swap/ or by contacting NJDEP, Bureau of Safe Drinking Water at (609-292-5550).
+NJDEP (The Department of Environmental Protection) has completed and issued the Source Water Assessment Report and summary for this public water system which is available at watersupply@dep.nj.gov or www.state.nj.us/dep/watersupply/swap/ or by contacting NJDEP, Bureau of Safe Drinking Water at (609-292-5550).

-Susceptibility Ratings for Point Pleasant water sources
+Susceptibility Ratings for Point Pleasant water sources.

 The table provides ratings of high (H), medium (M) or low (L).
 If a system is rated susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated water.
 The rating reflects the potential for contamination of source water, not the existence of contamination.
 Public Water Systems are required to monitor for regulated contaminants and to install treatment if any contaminants are detected at frequencies and concentrations above allowable levels.
-As result of assessments, DEP may customize (change existing) monitoring schedules based on the susceptibility ratings.
+As a result of assessments, DEP may customize (change existing) monitoring schedules based on the susceptibility ratings.

-Pat thoge ns N utrien its Pe esticid es C /olatil Organi mpou С organ Radio uclide F Rador 1 Ву infect produ ecurso ıct
+Pa thoge ns Ni utrien its Pe sticid es C olatil Organi mpoui С organ npoui Radio uclide s Rador l Ву infect produ ecurso ıct

-Sources Н М L Н M L Н М L Н М L Н М L Н М L Н М L Н М L
+Sources Н М L Н М L Н М L Н М L Н М L Н М L Н М L Н М L

-Wells 4 4 1 3 4 1 3 1 3 1 2 1 1 3 1 3
+Wells 3 3 3 3 3 3 2 1 3 3

 GUDI-0

 Surface water Intake-0